NatronGitHub/Natron/Documentation/TuttleOFX-README.txt

 There are two options: using homebrew, or using macports.

-The homebrew path is simpler, but doesn't allow to build universal binaries.
+The homebrew path is simpler, but doesn't allow one to build universal binaries.

 * Using Homebrew